GPlates/GPlates/doc-python-api/pygplates_primer.rst

    interior block edges, rather than be constrained to follow them.
 However the removal of Delaunay triangles, with centroids *outside* the deforming region, deals with this quite effectively for current topological network datasets.

-The triangles in a deforming triangulation do not overlap any :ref:`interior rigid blocks <pygplates_primer_deformation_rigid_blocks>` (other than the above-mentioned note about *constrained* triangulations).
+The triangles in a deforming triangulation do not overlap any :ref:`interior rigid blocks <pygplates_primer_rigid_blocks>` (other than the above-mentioned note about *constrained* triangulations).
 In other words, the deforming triangulation represents the *deforming* region of a :class:`resolved topological network <pygplates.ResolvedTopologicalNetwork>` and the rigid blocks (if any) represent the *rigid* regions.